DomSas/Food-Ordering-App/README.md

 # Food Ordering App

+Hybrid application where the customer can select meals and beverages and choose delivery or dine-in option.
+If delivery is chosen, the user fills name and email, and geolocation is acquired.
+In case of dine-in, user chooses date and table.
+Next is payment (cash or card), where payment by card is done through Stripe.

 Technologies used:
 - Frontend: React and Framework7.
 - Backend: Express server deployed with Heroku.
 - Database: Firebase.
 - Hybrid deployment: Monaca.

-The customer can select meals and beverages and choose delivery or dine-in option.
-If delivery is chosen, the user fills name and email, and geolocation is acquired.
-In case of dine-in, user chooses date and table.
-Next is payment (cash or card), where payment by card is done through Stripe.

 https://user-images.githubusercontent.com/62658199/171423946-6aea1784-c827-4264-9c27-24d91f8f4eff.mp4